michael72/pumlsrv/README.md

                        settings are saved and used on next startup (without parameters).
   -N, --nobrowser    Do not show browser on startup.
 By default the browser is
-                       opened in the current root page.
+                       opened on the current root page.
-  -r, --reload       Reload the include file on every access -V, --version      Print version information and exit.
+  -r, --reload       Reload the include file on every access -u, --noupdates    Do not check for updates of plantuml.jar and pumlsrv.
+  -V, --version      Print version information and exit.
 ```

 The main page that pops up (except when using `-N`) can be used to configure the settings.
-The settings are automatically saved and restored on next startup.
+The settings configure here are automatically saved and restored on next startup.

 Also the environment variable `PUMLSRV_PORT`is checked and used when no parameter is given.